oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple_structured/sd_jwt_payload.json}}

-The Disclosures for this SD-JWT are as follows:
+The Disclosures of this SD-JWT are as follows:

 {{examples/simple_structured/disclosures.md}}